About us

 MISSION

-Established in 2016, PALOMA PRESS is a San Francisco Bay Area-based, Filipino American women-led, independent literary press.
+Established in 2016, PALOMA PRESS is an award-winning, San Francisco Bay Area-based, Filipino American and immigrant women-led, independent literary press.
 We are founded in the belief that the literary arts can create empathy, bridge divides, and change one’s world.
+We welcome diverse voices and perspectives, and especially seek out works that tell stories of (be)longing and movement, and arrival and survival, of the body and all its memories.
 At our core is kapwa, a force that strengthens communities, and nourishes connections and shared identities.
 Our mission is to publish poems and prose that have the power to inspire and reshape our creative futures.
-To this end, we have released fundraising books, and continue to donate a portion of our proceeds to nonprofits committed to working for racial and environmental justice, animal welfare, human rights, and marginalized communities.
-Some of our representative authors include: Ivy Alvarez, Cynthia Buiza, Robert Cowan, Melinda Luisa de Jesus, Jeanne-Marie Osterman, Barbara Jane Reyes, Jacki Rigoni, Christopher X. Shade, Lara Stapleton, Leny Strobel, Eileen R. Tabios, and Jean Vengua.

 SUBMISSIONS

-There are currently no calls for submission.
-We will begin accepting manuscripts in 2023.
-Please stay tuned for more details.
+We are currently not open to unsolicited submissions.
 For questions about our catalog, please email editor [at] palomapress.org.

 BOOK ORDERING